Androguide/Angustrap/README.md

 ###Simple glyph icon (span) `<glyph>`
 #####Attributes:
-  - icon: the variable part of the Bootstrap 3.x glyphicons classes (i.e without the 'glyphicon-' prefix).<br/>
+  - `icon`: the variable part of the Bootstrap 3.x glyphicons classes (i.e without the 'glyphicon-' prefix).<br/>
   _See [here](http://getbootstrap.com/components/#glyphicons-glyphs) for the full list._

 #####Example: